gqmaguirejr/DiVA-tools/Importing_MODS_for_student_thesis-20180617a.md

       \<genre\>Educational program\</genre\>
     \</subject\>

-[]{#_Toc517019654 .anchor}Table : KTH's Educational programs for degree
+<a name="table5">Table 5: KTH's Educational programs for degree
-project (The values are from the Javascript file: ImportForm.jsf.)
+project (The values are from the Javascript file: ImportForm.jsf.)</a>

 |  Option code in DiVA GUI |  Value of the element |
 |-------------------------|-----------------------------------------------------------------------------------------------------------------------|